 Officials at the state fire marshal's office say they don’t know what’s driving the apparent uptick.

 Dr. William Mohr, director of the burn center at Regions Hospital in St. Paul, said that Regions seems to be dealing with more injuries caused by aerial mortars, but the hospital doesn't have statistics.
 His center is bracing for a surge in activity in the coming weeks.

-The state fire marshal doesn’t release details on local injuries, but the U.S. Consumer Product Safety Commission, which also collects data from hospital rooms in the summer, says the most common injuries are burns, with hands and fingers most likely to be affected.
+The state fire marshal doesn't release details on the local injuries, but the U.S. Consumer Product Safety Commission, which also collects data from hospital rooms in the summer, says the most common injuries are burns, with hands and fingers most likely to be affected.

 Hospital emergency rooms across the country treated 10,500 fireworks injuries from mid-June to mid-July in 2014, the most recent year that national data is available.
 That’s a rate of 3.3 per 100,000 people, which hasn’t changed greatly over the years.

 Sparklers and firecrackers are the top known culprits, each causing about 1,400 injuries.
 (Of the firecrackers, about 28 percent were illegal firecrackers.)
 Reloadable shells were responsible for 600 injuries.
 Bottle rockets and other rockets were linked to 300 injuries.
 About 300 injuries stemmed from public fireworks displays.
 But nearly one-third of the reported injuries didn't specify the type of device.

 At least 11 people died in 2014 across the U.S., including four who died in house fires caused by fireworks.